StephenCleary/blog-stephencleary-dotcom/blog/_posts/2011-07-14-option-parsing-options-with-optional.md

 layout: post
 title: "Option Parsing: Options with Optional Arguments"
 series: "Option parsing"
-seriesTitle: "Option Parsing: Options with Optional Arguments"
+seriesTitle: "Options with Optional Arguments"
 ---
 All of the examples so far have illustrated _options with required arguments_; that is, if the option is passed, it must be followed by an argument.
 It's also possible to define an option that takes an optional argument:

 class Program
 {